ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 commitment transaction output!

 Now let's dive one layer deeper: how do revocation secrets work exactly?
-Remember that revocation secrets are powerful, you can take my portion of the channel balance with it!
-How are they generated and how do they revoke commitments?
+Remember that revocation secrets are powerful, you can claim my portion of the channel balance with it!
+How are they generated and how do they "revoke" commitments exactly?

 # Aha!
 Revoking a commitment is done by revealing a secret!